nicklockwood/SwiftFormat/README.md

 > A. First it loops through the source file character-by-character and breaks it into tokens, such as `Number`, `Identifier`, `Whitespace`, etc. That's handled by the functions in `Tokenizer.swift`.

 > Next, it applies a series of formatting rules to the token array, such as "remove whitespace at the end of a line", or "ensure each opening `{` appears on the same line as the preceding non-whitespace token".
 Each rule is designed to be relatively independent of the others, so they can be enabled or disabled individually (the order matters though).
-The rules are all defined as floating functions in `Formatter.swift`.
+The rules are all defined as floating functions in `Rules.swift`.

 > Finally, the modified token array is stitched back together to re-generate the source file.